helrond/songs/_posts/2021-03-14-suddenly_home_appears.md

     Home appears
 </div>

-It hits you on a corner where the traffic rushes by
+Standing at the borderline the traffic rushes by
 Not the dust or the exhaust that brings a tear to your eye
-Not the way the crows hold a grudge against you
+Not the crows that hold a grudge against you
-Or the flame on the stove the brightest shade of blue
+Or the flame on the stove that burns the brightest shade of blue

 <div class="chorus">
     And home might be in people, not in places<br/>